fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

     * Geolocation: Chooses the route based on the geographic location of user
         * Works by using a database to map IP addresses to locations
     * Multivalue: Allows multiple values to be returned in response to a query.
 These values might be for IP address of web servers
-        * It can be used as a type of round-robin method for seleting a resource
+        * It can be used as a type of round-robin method for selecting a resource
     * Health Checks - Route 53 health checks the health of resources, including web servers and applications
         * Monitoring includes health of a specific resource, like a web server, the status of other health checks, or cloudwatch alarms